-(a) start-ups of hedge funds (or, dot-com companies);

-(b) aggressive traders - who (for the sake of their bonuses) gamble with their careers - but with other people's money;

-(c) credit rating - where the credit rating agencies had a financial incentive to pass as AAA some highly questionable financial asset, etc.
+- (a) start-ups of hedge funds (or, dot-com companies); - (b) aggressive traders who (for the sake of their bonuses) gamble with their careers but with other people's money; - (c) credit rating where the credit rating agencies had a financial incentive to pass as AAA some highly questionable financial asset, etc. - 4.
+Securitization.

-4. Securitization.
 This term covers the drive in recent years to seek out new financial markets by identifying risks that people might want to cover themselves against, and creating new financial derivatives that can be sold to address this perceived need.
-These derivatives too could be traded, etc. The upshot was an explosion in the volume of trade in increasingly artificial financial products, developed by the R&D departments of the financial institutions (investment banks, US, or merchant banks, UK).
-It became obvious in 2007/8 that the leaders of these institutions did not understand these products - could not price them, and could not value their holdings of them (above).
+These derivatives too could be traded, etc. The upshot was an explosion of trade in increasingly artificial financial products, developed by the R&D departments of the financial institutions.
+By 2007/8 the leaders of these institutions did not understand these products - could not price them, and could not value their holdings of them (above).